vinayak1729-web/synapse/README.md

 ## 🎯 Overview

 Synapse is an innovative AI-powered scheduling assistant designed to autonomously coordinate meetings, resolve conflicts, and optimize calendar schedules.
-Built for the **AMD AI Hackathon**, it leverages advanced Agentic AI to streamline workplace productivity by eliminating the inefficiencies of manual scheduling.
+Built for the **AMD AI Hackathon**, it leverages advanced Agentic AI to streamline workplace productivity by eliminating the inefficiencies of manual scheduling with the help of **AMD 3I00X**.

 ### The Problem